- Arts and Design

 - Combine your embossing with features from your cutting machines.
 I often will use a Cuttlebug embossed card and then add things that I have cut from my Cricut Machine.

-Free Cuttlebug Downloads
+Free Cuttlebug Downloads And Instructions

 - Cuttlebug User Manual